 All “about us” pages must have the following:

 An effective short about us page should welcome users to the website and let them know the unique selling point of the website as well as why the website was started and why the website is valuable.
-Next lead into an guided tour of the website and inform users how best to use and navigate the website.
+Next, lead into a guided tour of the website and inform users how best to use and navigate the website.

-On my about page I quickly establish that I’m an experienced, trained professional with respect to what my blog topic and YouTube videos are all about.
-I establish that I’ve helped tens of thousands of people (verifiable based on video video views, blog traffic and comments) and I link to my freelance page on Fiverr which shows almost one thousand 5 star reviews.
+On my About page, I quickly establish that I’m an experienced, trained professional for my blog topic and YouTube videos.
+I demonstrate that I’ve helped tens of thousands of people (verifiable based on video views, blog traffic, and comments), and I link to my freelance page on Fiverr, which shows almost one thousand 5-star reviews.

-Then I lead into why this blog exists by contrasting it with other websites that are large faceless brands that hire writers in mass to create generic, mediocre content that’s dated and biased and how my blog is better organized, honest and helpful.
+Then I lead into why this blog exists by contrasting it with other websites that are large faceless brands that hire writers in mass to create generic, mediocre, dated, and biased content and how my blog is better organized, honest, and helpful.

-Describe the people you are targeting with your company, or the purpose it serves.
+Describe the people and audience you are targeting

-After you establish your authority and why the blog exists quickly transition to who it is for and how it helps them.
-In the next section I focus on how the quality of my blog and videos are created with a specific goal to help you “plan, build, promote and profit” (my trademarked tag for my Teachable powered website).
+After establishing your authority and why the blog exists, quickly transition to who it is for and how it helps them.
+In the next section, I focus on how the quality of my blog and videos are created with a specific goal to help you “plan, build, promote and profit” (my trademarked tag for my Teachable powered website).

-The target audience being professionals who want to build a minimalist business with a blog, ecommerce store, niche topic blog and so forth.
-A minimalist business I describe as any operation that has 10 or less team members with high margins and low over head costs.
+The target audience is professionals who want to build a minimalist business with a blog, e-commerce store, niche topic blog, etc. I describe A minimalist company as any operation with five or fewer team members with high margins and low overhead costs.

 Explain how to navigate and use your website

-Simple enough, this is your opportunity to explain to you visitor how to best explore your website.
+This is your opportunity to explain how to explore your website to your visitor best.
 What comprehensive guides should they view?
 What features does your website have?

 Do you have any products for sale that they should be aware of?
 A podcast or YouTube channel that compliments your website?
 What about an email list?
-Last, make sure all of this ties together with the purpose of your website.
+Last, ensure all of this ties together with the purpose of your website.

-Running an online store that sells a physical product?
-Let the visitor know all the cool details that go into the craftsmanship, design and detail of your products.
+Are you running an online store that sells a physical product?
+Let the visitor know all the fantastic details that go into your products’ craftsmanship, design, and detail.

-People want that personal connection as it helps them connect more with the content.
+People want that personal connection as it helps them connect more with the content, particularly with the development of AI.
 Choose pictures that are appropriate for your website.
-If you’re a lawyer then you need to look the part.
-A suite and tie all the way.
-If it’s more casual, then a nice t-shirt or dress is fine.
+If you’re a lawyer, then you need to look the part.
+A suit and tie all the way.
+A nice T-shirt or dress is fine if it’s more casual.

-Just make sure the picture quality is acceptable and the picture you choose is not small and grainy where it’s a bit blown out.
-My bio image was shot with my Canon 90 with the 10-18mm lens.
-Nothing fancy, but definitely a step up from a phone.
+Just ensure the picture quality is acceptable and the picture you choose is not tiny and grainy where it’s a bit blown out.
+My bio image was shot with my Canon 90 and a 10-18mm lens—nothing fancy, but clearly a step up from a phone.

-For my own page I have a dedicated “about/media” section that is specifically about me from a professional point of view.
-Again, though this website is my name it is actually a 6 figure business with a strong focus on helping people.
+For my own About page, I have a dedicated “about/media” section specifically about me from a professional point of view.
+Again, though this website is my name, it is a 6 figure business with a strong focus on helping people.
 It’s not a personal hobby blog.

 Include your struggle (for personal development brands)

-If you’re going to be positioning yourself as a coach, fitness expert or giving financial advice it’s helpful to include your previous failures and the lessons learned as you overcame adversity.
+If you’re positioning yourself as a coach, fitness expert, or giving financial advice, it’s helpful to include your previous failures and the lessons learned as you overcame adversity.

-I personally don’t do this on my about page.
-But I could add a section if I wanted and title it something like “From Being a Broke English teacher in Thailand to 10K a Month Digital Nomad ” where I talk about the difficulty and determination it takes to become self employed.
+I don’t do this on my About page.
+But I could add a section if I wanted and title it something like “From Being a Broke English Teacher in Thailand to 10K a Month Digital Nomad,” where I talk about the difficulty and determination it takes to become self-employed.

-This type of content is most useful to someone who is struggling with something and you’re able to show how you understand and can help them.
+This type of content is most beneficial to someone struggling with something, and you can show how you understand and can help them.

 Press, testimonials, social proof